Pinhole® Gum Recession Surgery (PST) For Receding Gums

 The benefits of the Chao Pinhole Surgical Technique

-Superior aesthetic results;
+- Superior aesthetic results

-Less invasive surgery;
+- Less invasive surgery

-Faster recovery time;
+- Faster recovery time

-No scalpels and No stitches;
+- No scalpels and no stitches

 What are the typical results?

-Aggressive or over-brushing;
+- Aggressive or over-brushing.

-Neglect of dental health;
+- Neglect of dental health.

-Bruxism (clenching or grinding).
+- Bruxism (clenching or grinding).

-Piercings of the lips or mouth;
+- Piercings of the lips or mouth.

-Recession caused by tooth loss and/or subsequent dental implants.
+- Recession caused by tooth loss and/or subsequent dental implants.

-Watch the Pinhole Technique being performed on “The Doctors”
+Watch the Pinhole Technique being performed on The Doctors

-What is the alternative treatment?
+What is the alternative treatment for receding gums?

 The majority of dental surgeons in Australia continue to restore receding gums with a 'gum grafting' surgery, which involves surgically excising a piece of the patient’s gum, usually from the roof of the mouth, and surgically grafting it to the area that has receded.
 This technique, while effective, is far more invasive and also does not provide the same aesthetic results as the considerably less invasive pinhole technique.